ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 | nwi    | ietf-network-inventory          | RFC XXXX      |
 {:#tab-prefixes title="Prefixes and corresponding YANG modules"}

+## Artwork folding

+This document uses artwork folding {{?RFC8792}} for better formatting.

 # YANG Data Model for Network Inventory Overview {#overview}

-The base network inventory model, defined in this document, provides a list of network elements and of network element components:
+The base network inventory model, defined in this document, provides a list of network elements and of network element components.

 The network-inventory top level container has been defined to support reporting other types of network inventory objects, besides the network elements and network element components.